 Tiny living is a revolutionary approach to property investment that emphasizes minimalism, functionality, and sustainability.
 It's about more than just small spaces; it's a lifestyle choice that reflects a growing awareness of environmental responsibility and a desire for simpler living.
-Cheryl Smith, the CEO and founder of Beyond Tiny, has embraced this concept, creating luxurious yet compact living spaces.
+Cheryl Smith, the CEO and founder of Beyond Tiny (opens in new tab), has embraced this concept, creating luxurious yet compact living spaces.
 Her work showcases how tiny living can be both a viable investment strategy and a means to a more mindful way of life.

 Background